habiibullah/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 returns the sum of all the data in list inserts a new node at a given position deletes the node at index
+Find the largest palindrome made from the product of two 3-digit numbers